maryami66/uci_dataset/README.md

 <!-- ABOUT THE PROJECT -->
 ## List of dataset
-Here you can find the list of dataset in the latest release.
+[Here](https://github.com/maryami66/uci_dataset/List_of_Data) you can find the list of dataset in the latest release along with the name of the function to load the data.

 ### Prerequisites
 The requirements are `numpy`, `pandas`, and `scipy`